smithgb/RHIT-Econ-SeniorProject2015/README.md

 #### Output Specifications
 The output file will be placed in the same directory as the input file with the name `<input file name>ByQuarter.csv`.
 The CSV will have the headers *Date* and *Average*.
 Each line of the file will be an observation with the date followed by the average value.
 Dates will be formatted: `yyyyQi` (i = 1...4).
 ## Future Improvements
+*List of additions or modifications I would like to include in the future.*

 # Libraries Used
 ### JDK Packages